ali4zimi/rubab/README.md

 # Rubab

 A web music player built with VueJS and inspired by Spotify.
 The name is taken from an Afghan instrument 'Rubab'.
-I created this projects 10 years ago when I was learning PHP.
-I have now decided to rewrite it with VueJS and make it open source.
+I created this project 10 years ago when I was learning PHP.
+I have now decided to rewrite it with VueJS and make it open-source.
 It is just a remastered version of the old project.

+You can view a demo deployment [here](https://rubab.netlify.com)

 ## Contribution